8 Best Mini Bike Pumps to Inflate Tires After a Puncture [2023]

 Valve and CO2 Cartridge Compatibility

 Most of the mini pumps I evaluated during my research were compatible with Schrader and Presta valves.
-These valves are mostly used on road, mountain, and hybrid bikes.
+These valves are mostly used on road, gravel, mountain, and hybrid bikes.

 Schrader valve